-As for length, 3 metres/10 feet is fine if both cars are parked close to each other, but 5 metre cables or longer could be useful if you’re stranded literally in tight spot.
+As for length, 3 metres/10 feet is fine if both cars are parked close to each other, but 5-metre cables or longer could be useful if you’re stranded literally in a tight spot.

 One last thing to remember though.
 The longer the cable, the thicker it’ll need to be in order to transfer the same current.

 What order do you put jumper cables on?

 Place your jumper cable connections in EXACTLY this order: